 Skip to main content

-After several years of planning and development, the City of Fort Collins is beginning a major reconstruction of the U.S. 287/College Avenue and Trilby Road intersection.
+After several years of planning and development, an initial work completed in 2024, the City of Fort Collins is beginning a major reconstruction of the U.S. Highway 287/College Avenue and Trilby Road intersection.

-The first construction package has started and involves installing a new retaining wall near the southwest corner of College Ave. and Trilby Ave.
-Work commenced on April 1, 2024 and should be complete by August 1, 2024 This phase will have little to no traffic impacts.
+The first construction package was completed during summer 2024, installing a new retaining wall near the southwest corner of College Ave. and Trilby Ave.
+This phase had little to no traffic impacts.

-The second phase involves utilities and subsurface work and is slated to begin in June, concurrent with phase one.
-This phase will have significant traffic impacts to Trilby Rd and College Ave. in the area adjacent to the intersection and is expected to last 4-5 months.
+The second phase will involve utilities and subsurface work.
+This phase will have significant traffic impacts at the intersection and in the area adjacent to the intersection, and is expected to last 4-5 months.

 The final construction phase involves surface and streetscape reconstruction and closely follows the subsurface work.
 Phase three will see continued traffic impacts and is expected to last 4-5 months.

-The City and project partners hosted an open house style public information session about planned improvements to the College/Trilby intersection on November 14.
-Informational poster boards displayed at the event are provided here for those who could not attend.
+The City and project partners hosted an open house style public information session about planned improvements to the College/Trilby intersection on Nov.
+14, 2023.
+Here are the informational poster boards displayed at that meeting:

 Download PDF of Presentation Boards